biscuit-auth/website/content/blog/biscuit-3-0.md

 Biscuit is a specification for a cryptographically verified authorization token supporting offline attenuation, and a language for authorization policies based on Datalog.
-It is used to build decentralized authorization systems, such as microservices architectures, or advanced delegation patterns with user facin systems.
+It is used to build decentralized authorization systems, such as microservices architectures, or advanced delegation patterns with user facing systems.
 After 5 years of development, Biscuit is now at its third major version, opening up new patterns of authorization.